 - Internal access to critical production systems is highly restricted

 Worldwide, the overwhelming majority of security breaches arise from stolen passwords or phishing attacks.
 Keeping your account credentials secure is the single best thing you can do to protect your data.

 We recommend passwords at least 8 characters long, using uppercase letters, lowercase letters, numbers and symbols, to ensure they can’t be easily guessed by hackers.

 If you reuse the same password frequently, and another site where you’ve used that password gets hacked, then all your accounts could potentially be compromised.
 Check https://haveibeenpwned.com/ to see if your email has been compromised, and if so, you should seek to change all your passwords ASAP.

-We recommend using a password manager such as 1Password to generate strong, unique passwords for all your online accounts.
+We recommend using a password manager such as 1Password to generate strong, unique passwords for each of your online accounts.

 Don’t share Rex user accounts

 For simplicity, it can be tempting to allow employees to share the same user.
 Unfortunately if you do that, you expose your account to security risks.
-With employees sharing the same account, if 1 employee gets hacked, they all get hacked.
+With employees sharing the same account, if 1 employee's credentials get stolen, they all get hacked.
 In addition, you will be unable to use the audit log to work out which employee was compromised or what edits people have been making in the system, as they will all show as the same user.

 Only grant users the privileges they need